ghoulmann/raspberry_pi_gifted/gifted.md

 Then install one, the other, or both:

-sudo apt-get install xrdp #installs xrdp
+_sudo apt-get install xrdp #installs xrdp_

-sudo apt-get install tightvnc #installs vnc server
+_sudo apt-get install tightvnc #installs vnc server_

-sudo apt-get install tightvnc xrdp #installs both
+_sudo apt-get install tightvnc xrdp #installs both_

 ### Running the configuration tool remotely

-{draw:frame} Now that that's taken care of, it's time to configure the Raspbian with it's unique tool, raspi-config.
+Now that that's taken care of, it's time to configure the Raspbian with it's unique tool, raspi-config.
 Raspi-config automatically launches on first boot and appears on the display.
 Since we've accessed via remote terminal, we can't see that.
 So we run raspi-config manually:

-sudo raspi-config
+_sudo raspi-config_

 Set the keyboard configuration first, then locale (use the space bar to put an asterisk beside US-eng-UTF8 in the States; In the